dave2k77/lrdbenchmark/docs/tutorials/tutorial_03_customization.rst

 Key Takeaways
 ~~~~~~~~~~~~~

-1. **Extensibility**: LRDBenchmark is designed to be highly extensible
+1. **Extensibility**: lrdbenchmark is designed to be highly extensible
    with clear interfaces for custom components.

 2. **Custom Data Models**: Inherit from BaseModel and implement required